sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 tackle the workload.
 By allowing the colleague space to speak, and then guiding them with subtle inquiry, the helper ensures that the colleague retains ownership of their next steps, while feeling supported and validated.

+### Example 3: Misapplying the Doctor Role

+A colleague approaches their manager feeling overwhelmed by a challenging project.
+Without fully listening to the colleague’s concerns, the manager immediately adopts the **Doctor** role, diagnosing the problem based on their own assumptions.
+They prescribe a detailed solution, outlining specific steps for the colleague to follow.
+However, the colleague is frustrated because the manager's solution doesn’t consider the unique nuances of their situation and overlooks key details that they hadn’t yet explained.

+Because the manager skipped the **Rubber Duck** or **Process Consultant** roles, the colleague feels unheard and unsupported.
+The premature advice not only fails to address the real issues but also leaves the colleague disengaged and less likely to seek help in the future, as the prescribed solution doesn’t fit their actual context.